Jugurtha/Elliptic-Curves-Cryptography/ECC/Internet Of Things Protocols That use ECC.md

 - Use of basic TCP/IP.
 - Small transport overhead with fixed header length of 2 bytes and reduced trafic.
 - A mechanism to notify abnormal disconnections (Last Will and Testament).
-- There possible qualities of message delivery :
+- Three possible qualities of message delivery :
 	- "At most once" : Messages loss and duplication occur.
 	- "At least once" : Messages are assured to arrive with potential duplicates.
 	- "Exactly once" : Messages are assured to arrive exactly once.